NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

    For most job submissions it makes no difference whether mpirun or srun is used to execute the job.
-However, there is a difference in how the two count the number of available cores *when using hyperthreading*.
+However, there is a difference in how the two count the number of available cores when using hyperthreading.

-   When requesting a number of cores (per MPI process), using ``--cpus-per-task``, mpirun will allocate this as the number of **logical** cores, whereas srun will use this number to allocate **physical** cores, unless the option *--overcommit* is passed to it.
+   When requesting a number of cores (per MPI process), using ``--cpus-per-task``, mpirun will allocate this as the number of **logical** cores, whereas srun will use this number to allocate **physical** cores, unless the option *overcommit* is passed to it.

    Passing the option to srun in a batch script can be done by adding the line ``#SBATCH --overcommit``.